alexcpn/presto_in_kubernetes/README.md

 ## Optional: Install Redash

-Redash is a GUI to execute  SQL queries using various Data soruces.
+Redash is a GUI to execute  SQL queries using various Data sources.
 Trino is also supported.
 And it can be used to analyze data

 Minor changes below for proper installation
 ```